vipoo/iRacingReplayOverlay.net/README.md

 This program converts your iRacing replay's into edited video files for uploading to youtube.
 It overlays the race with leaderboards and other race data.

-It creates 2 videos from your replays.
-The full replay and a 10 minute highlight video.
+It creates 2 videos from your replays; the full replay and a 10 minute highlight video.

 The highlight video will contain the battles, incidents and remove any boring bits from the final video.